Azure/az-cgpu-onboarding/Confidential-GPU-H100-Onboarding-(PMK-for-Windows).md

 # If the resource group doesn't exist, it will create the resource group with the specified name in the target subsription.
 #
 # Required parameters:
+# tenantid: your tenant ID, also known as your directory ID
+# subscriptionid: your subscription ID
 # rg: name of your resource group
 # adminusername: your adminusername
 # publickeypath: your public key path